inet-tub/selfAdjust-kernel-firewall/selfAdjustingList_generic/Documentation/README.md

 ![Implementation](./graphics/sal_data_structure.png)

 ## Description of the internal structures
+### Glossary
+- entry: always refers to a custom struct
+- node: always refers to the struct sal_head within an entry
+- access: always refers to the start and control structure of the list, which contains the dependency function and a pointer to the first and last element of the list

 ### struct sal_access
 This structure is the start of the list.
 It needs to be created first.
 It contains a function pointer to the function which calculates if there is a dependency between two nodes.